Valkyrie Film Review (2008 Movie)

 It would not be difficult to guess the fate of Colonel von Stauffenberg in his ill-fated plot but here is where I will end the review to avoid spoilers.

-I highly recommend this film and although I did not enjoy it quite as much as Defiance (a similarly themed film released around the same time and for which I have also written a review), I thought it was very well made and Tom Cruise gave a great performance.
+I highly recommend this film, Valkyrie and although I did not enjoy it quite as much as Defiance (a similarly themed film released around the same time and for which I have also written a review), I thought Valkyrie the movie was very well made and Tom Cruise gave a great performance in it.

 Rated PG-13 for violence and brief strong language